top of page

 Parade Michigan nonprofit where KELC is a fiscal sponsor.
 Abby’s representation comes as Human Resources at Maple Hill Auto Group as well as previous marketing assistant.
 Her degree is from Hillsdale College in Marketing and Marketing Management.
 She is also a downtown Kalamazoo resident and her connections and support of downtown event programming is critical to the ability to guide KELC programming decisions well as a plethora of networking experience.

-Erin Kelly is a Senior Private Banker and brings to KELC Events a wealth of talent in the world of financial planning and nonprofit financial sustainability.
-She has served on many boards and her work in volunteer management is especially valuable as KELC Events support volunteer development and recruitment.
+Erin Visscher is a Senior Private Banker and brings to KELC Events a wealth of talent in the world of financial planning and nonprofit financial sustainability.
+She has served on many boards and her work with Volunteer Kalamazoo is especially valuable as KELC Events supports volunteer development and recruitment.

 Jacob Droppers is a partner at Varnum Law and has been raised in the event management business.
+Currently, Jacob manages corporate mergers and acquisitions.
 His insight into festivals and events has been through his leadership in working at The Event Company for five years prior to attending law school.
 His knowledge of the law and event management provides guidance required for ongoing operations.

 Angela McMillan is passionate about aligning work with purpose and firmly believes in the positive impact organizations can have in strengthening our community and our collective future.
 That is why she has dedicated herself to the association/nonprofit industry for over 10 years.
 Currently, she serves as the Director of Marketing and Advocacy for the National Speech and Debate Association, founder and keynote speaker for Talk It Forward, and core team member for Kalamazoo Social Media.
 Angela’s experience serving at the local, state, and national level will further KELC’s ability to build relationships and strategic partnerships.

-Deborah droppers is the founder of the Kalamazoo Experiential Learning Center.
-She has been an event manager and director since 1988 when she was the convention services manager for the City of Kalamazoo.
-Since then, she has administered festivals, special one day events, parades, and an event budget of $900,000 and nearly 1,700 volunteers.
-Additionally, Deborah Droppers administers the Western Michigan University Event Management Minor program and teaches full time.
+Deborah Droppers is the founder of the Kalamazoo Experiential Learning Center.
+She has been an event manager and director since 1988.
+Additionally, Deborah Droppers administers the Western Michigan University Minor program and teaches 15 credit hours a year in event management and nonprofit marketing

 bottom of page